apiaryio/apiaryio.github.com/_posts/2013-02-19-New-API-Blueprint-Format-Basics.md

 published: false
 ---

 This is the second article in the series about upcoming API Blueprint format changes.
-As promised [before](http://blog.apiary.io/2013/01/27/New-API-Blueprint-Format/) I will continue introducing changes to the API Blueprint Format.
-Today we will discuss basics of the New API Blueprint Format upon which we will build later on.
+As promised [earlier](http://blog.apiary.io/2013/01/27/New-API-Blueprint-Format/) I will continue to introduce changes to the API Blueprint Format.
+Today we will discuss the basics of the New API Blueprint Format upon which we will later build.

 ## Markdown
-New API Blueprints will be entirely written in [Markdown](http://daringfireball.net/projects/markdown/).
-In addition to Markdown advanced blueprints will rely on several [MultiMarkdown](http://fletcherpenney.net/multimarkdown/) features.
-However, for discussing basics, all that matters is that New API Blueprint is completely Markdown from line number one to the end.
+New API Blueprints will be written entirely in [Markdown](http://daringfireball.net/projects/markdown/).
+In addition to Markdown, advanced blueprints will rely on several [MultiMarkdown](http://fletcherpenney.net/multimarkdown/) features.
+However, for discussing basics, all that matters is that the New API Blueprint is completely Markdown from the first line to the end.

-A Markdown API Blueprint document follows given structure.
+A Markdown API Blueprint document follows a given structure.
 At the very heart of this structure is an API endpoint.
-In fact, New API Blueprint document is essentially a collection of API endpoints.
-There are additional components such as the API Overview Section but we will now focus only on API endpoints for now.
+In fact, a New API Blueprint document is essentially a collection of API endpoints.
+There are additional components such as the API Overview Section but for now we will focus only on API endpoints.

 ## API Endpoint
 An endpoint usually represents a resource on the server.
-It is represented by an URI relative to API root and one or more HTTP verbs (methods).
+It is represented by a URI relative to the API root, and one or more HTTP verbs (methods).

-In API Blueprint an API endpoint is defined as a Markdown header with optional HTTP method followed by an URI.
-After the header follows structured discussion of the endpoint.
-The endpoint discussion consists of sections of predefined meaning.
-These sections are delimited by a **nested** Markdown headers with reserved section names (e.g. `## Request`).
-You are free to use any properly nested header in everywhere where a discussion is expected as long as it doesn't clash with reserved header names.
+In an API Blueprint, an API endpoint is defined as a Markdown header with an optional HTTP method followed by a URI.
+After the header follows a structured description of the endpoint.
+The endpoint description consists of sections of predefined meaning.
+These sections are delimited by **nested** Markdown headers with reserved section names (e.g. `## Request`).
+You are free to use any properly nested header anywhere a description is expected as long as it doesn't clash with reserved header names.

 API Endpoint structure: